 Guided Imagery and Music Support during Cancer Treatment

 Music therapy may be used to support your cancer treatment.
 This guide includes recommendations for music that has been carefully chosen for its supportive qualities.
-Some CDs incorporate guided imagery and music, while others focus on quiet, soothing music.
+Music therapy can also include guided imagery, while others focus on quiet, soothing music.

 - Stress, anxiety and relaxation

 Application such as iTunes offer many of the pieces mentioned in this guide for individual purchase, and those readers familiar with these applications may wish to develop a music listening catalogue that way.
 In addition, a music therapist can give you guidance regarding selection and use (see below for how to find a therapist in your area).

 - Guided imagery and music use a combination of soothing music and spoken guided relaxation and imagery.
 These songs and sounds focus on themes such as relaxation, positive imagery, healing imagery and sleep.

 - Quiet music provide a number of individual pieces that can be soothing and relaxing.
 Some songs are more classical in nature, while others have a "new age" quality.

 Choosing and listening to music is a very personal thing.
 While some music/sound is carefully chosen for their therapeutic potential, there are a wide range of responses possible.
 So, while some patients find guided imagery and music very helpful during treatment, others find it unhelpful; similarly, many patients find listening to music very supportive during treatment, whereas others prefer silence.